stackforge/billingstack/doc/source/resources/subscriptions.rst

 2. Have an external service to create a new subscription against BillingStack when a new :term:`resource` is created in a system.

-3. Subscription is either created towards an existing:term:`customer` or if the :term:`merchant` has a setting configured to allow :term:`customer` created if the given customer doesn't exist it will be created along with subscription.
+3. Subscription is either created towards an existing :term:`customer` or if the :term:`merchant` has a setting configured to allow :term:`customer` created if the given :term:`customer` doesn't exist it will be created along with subscription.
 4. When a subscription is created we're ready to receive events from a system.